At any time to get back to setup, go to App Settings and click Configure for the Google Chrome platform (instructions for Safari are here).

 In the Permission Prompt Editor, you can select which prompts you wish to use, and style them as you like.
 Once you have edited the prompt to your liking, click Save.

 Subscription Bell - a small icon at the corner of your page that users can interact with to subscribe

 Slide Prompt - a small modal that comes from the center of the page and asks if users are interested in signing up.

-HTTP Pop-Up Prompt (HTTP-only) - a pop-up window that appears after other prompts that is required for HTTP sites.
+HTTP Pop-Up Prompt - a pop-up window that appears after other prompts that is required for HTTP sites.

 Welcome notifications an optional way to thank users after subscribing to your site.
 Users will see a welcome notification as soon as they subscribe.
 You can edit or disable them here.